-Eggless bakes are not really my thing.
-But I recently came across a buttermilk fruitcake recipe from Joy Of Baking which seemed interesting.
+This recipe of buttermilk fruitcake recipe is adapted from Joy Of Baking which seemed interesting.
 Christmas was around the corner and so it was really a perfect time to try the recipe.

-Things to know before planning to bake this-
+Things to know before planning to bake eggless fruit cake-

 - Soak the dry fruits in glass bowl and use a wooden spoon only.